yabellini/docs.carpentries.org/topic_folders/governance/bylaws.md

 ### Committees
 Committees are proposed or organised by the [Executive Council](https://carpentries.org/governance/) or the [Core Team](https://carpentries.org/team/) to carry out a specific task on an ongoing (i.e. longer-term) basis.
+Community members may propose a committee formation via the Core Team.
 The functioning of committees is overseen by the Core Team and
 they report periodically to the Executive Council about their activities.
 Committees are an integral part of The Carpentries community and play an important role in how the community performs tasks and advances towards its goals and fulfills its mission.